ajbrown/angular-loggly-logger/README.md

     .includeUrl( boolean ) // The value of $location.absUrl() will be sent as the "url" key if set to true.
 Default is false.

     .includeTimestamp( boolean ) // The current timestamp will be included if set to true.  default is false.

+    .logToConsole( boolean ) // Whether to log to console, can easily turn off in produciton.
+Default is true.

 ```